pytexas/2025/docs/schedule/speaking.md

 ---
 title: Speaking at PyTexas
-description: Our CFP opens October 1, 2024 and closes January 14, 2025
+description: Our CFP opens October 1, 2024 and closes December 1, 2024
 ---

 ## Conference format